KormlaS/alx-low_level_programming/0x00-hello_world/README.md

 "0.
 Preprocessor"

- '[0-preprocessor](./0-preprocessor): Bash  script that runs a C file through the preprocessor and save the result into another file the C file name will be saved in the variable $CFILE
+ '[0-preprocessor](./0-preprocessor): Bash  script that runs a C file through the preprocessor and save the result into another file the C file name will be saved in the variable '$CFILE'

-and saves output in the file c.
+and saves output in the file 'c'.